bruhtus/dotfiles/README.md

 - Reload the shell config (`source .zshrc` or `. .zshrc`).

 #### Add dotbare with zplug
-- After install zplug, add this to you .zshrc:
+- After install zplug, add this to your `.zshrc`:
 ```bash
 source ~/.zplug/init.zsh
 ...